 I’ve never thrown an actual knuckleball with any success, but watching her flail away at the gradual progression of my situational joke –trying to convince herself that this had no effect on her– cemented my lifelong theory that jokes can be funny, but reactions are hilarious.

 One other thing, before we continue, this space in time will also provide a chicken exit.
-If an individual decides, at this point, that they’re more interested in having friends, or that they are uncomfortable with people regarding them as an idiot, they’ll want to consider pulling the ripcord on the joke right here.
-This can be accomplished with a simple line like, “Oh, ok, I must have misheard you,” or “I was just kidding.”
-Some people may also feel a little uneasy playing with another person’s head in this manner, as they fear it may lead the other to find them deceptive in a manner that may place a wedge between them and the other person, and this is the perfect moment to end it all before feelings are hurt.
+If we’re more interested in having friends, and having people enjoy our company, or we’re the type that grows insecure or uncomfortable when people begin to view us as an idiot, we’ll want to pull the ripcord on the joke right here.
+We can say something like, “Ok, I heard you,” or “I’m just kidding you.”
+Some people also feel a little uneasy playing with another person’s head in this manner, as they fear it may lead the other to find them deceptive in some manner that may place a wedge between them and the other person, and this is the perfect moment to end it all before feelings are hurt.

 “I heard you.
 What did he say to that?”